abdulbasit-creator/Abdulbasit/README.md

 ## I'm a Student and a curious Homo sapien!!

-- 🔭 I want launch my first course on Udemy
+- 🔭 I want to launch my first course on Udemy
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute to Open Source projects